Skip to product information

 Common Name Wild Chicory / Blue Sailors

 • 🥕 Wild Carrot (Daucus carota): The Roadside Duo.
-You often see these two growing together in the wild.
-The flat white umbels of the Wild Carrot provide a horizontal contrast to the tall, vertical blue spikes of Chicory.
+You frequently see these two growing together in the wild verges of Britain.
+The flat, lacy white umbels of the Wild Carrot provide a stunning horizontal contrast to the tall, vertical blue spikes of the Chicory.
+Both are indestructible and thrive in dry, poor soil.

 📅 Sowing & Flowering Calendar